X

 | 10–30 | Max.
 500 mg every 12 hours |

 | < 10 / dialysis | Max.
-500 mg every 24 hours; additional dose after dialysis |
+500 mg every 24 hours, additional dose after dialysis |

-| Side effect | Frequency | What to do |
+| Side effect | Frequency | What to do? |

 |---|---|---|

-| Diarrhoea | Common (5–10%) | Amoxicillin also kills beneficial gut bacteria.
-Yoghurt/probiotics (2h gap) may help.
+| Diarrhoea | Common (5–10%) | Amoxicillin also kills useful gut bacteria.
+Yoghurt/probiotics (2h apart) can help.
 If bloody or >5×/day: see a doctor (rule out C. difficile!) |

-| Nausea, vomiting | Common | Taking with meals may help |
+| Nausea, vomiting | Common | Taking it with meals can help |

 | Skin rash (maculopapular) | Common (5–10%) | Often NOT allergic!
-Typically a late rash from day 5–11.
-Must be distinguished from allergic rash |
+Typically a late exanthem from day 5–11.
+Must be distinguished from an allergic rash |

-| Vaginal thrush (candidiasis) | Common | Caused by disruption of vaginal flora.
-Antifungal (clotrimazole) from doctor/pharmacist |
+| Vaginal thrush (candidiasis) | Common | Through disruption of the vaginal flora.
+Antifungal (clotrimazole) from the doctor/pharmacist |

-| Allergic rash (urticaria) | Occasional | Itching + hives, usually immediate (<1h after intake).
-Stop and see doctor immediately! |
+| Allergic rash (urticaria) | Occasional | Itching + weals, usually immediately (<1h after intake).
+Stop + see a doctor at once! |

 | Anaphylaxis | Very rare (<0.05%) | Life-threatening!
-Difficulty breathing, circulatory collapse, swelling → call 999 |
+Shortness of breath, circulatory collapse, swelling → emergency services (112; or 999/112 in the UK) |

-| True allergy (immediate type) | Non-allergic rash | Intolerance | |
+| True allergy (immediate type) | Non-allergic exanthem | Intolerance | |

 |---|---|---|---|

-| Timing | Minutes to 1 hour | Day 5–11 after starting treatment | Throughout treatment |
+| Timing | Minutes to 1 hour | Day 5–11 after starting therapy | Throughout the whole therapy |

-| Symptoms | Urticaria, angioedema, difficulty breathing, anaphylaxis | Patchy, non-itchy rash | Diarrhoea, nausea, abdominal pain |
+| Symptoms | Urticaria, angio-oedema, shortness of breath, anaphylaxis | Blotchy, non-itchy rash | Diarrhoea, nausea, abdominal pain |

-| Dangerous? | Yes — potentially life-threatening | No — harmless, resolves on its own | No — unpleasant but not dangerous |
+| Dangerous? | Yes – potentially life-threatening | No – harmless, resolves | No – unpleasant but harmless |

 | Amoxicillin in future? | Contraindicated (without allergy testing) | Can be given again | Can be given again |